-Because of the laciest part of the handkerchief as at a corner, I wanted to make a bandanna style bib to show it off.
+Because the laciest part of the handkerchief was at a corner, I wanted to make a bandanna style bib to show it off.
 I traced a bandanna bib Andy already had that fit well and used that as my pattern (if you do this, be sure to include an extra 1/2 inch around the edges for your seam allowance…or you can use this tutorial and pattern).

 The rayon challis scraps I was using for the bib base were [obviously] super slippery.
 So, I used a tip I heard recently on the Love to Sew podcast and laid the fabric on top of some terry cloth (a towel would work) to keep it from slipping while I cut.
 That worked so well!

 I constructed the bib by sewing RST, leaving a few inches unsewn at the neck, and flipping to WST.
 Before top-stitching, I placed the handkerchief where I wanted it on the front of the bib.
 I folded the top of the handkerchief by the neck since there was no neat way to get it to fold over the curved edge.
 I top-stitched around the bib like normal which held the handkerchief down without any extra (messy) stitching.

 I tried the bib on Andy before attaching the snap to see if I needed to adjust the placement of the snap before attaching.
 Then I added the snap.

 You could pin a handkerchief or some lace to a pre-made bib like one of these*!

 OR skip DIY altogether with this scallop-edged bib*!
 It would look great all by itself.